olanuges90/containerized-flask/README.md

-# Containerizing a Python Flask App With Docker and Deploy On AWS Using Amazon ECS, API Gateway and Elastic load balancer (ELB)
+# Containerizing a Python Flask App With Docker and Deploy on AWS Using Amazon ECS, API Gateway and Elastic load balancer (ELB)

 ## Project Overview